-This success led them to a support slot on the Dave Clark Five, Cilla Black and Freddie and The Dreamers tours of Australia.
-Their follow-up, "Can't You Hear Me Callin'," didn't do nearly as well.
-The group's lineup changed with the departure of guitarist Doug Osborne and vocalist Rick Diamond in late 1965, but the group remained cohesive enough to land a contract with the EMI, which yielded the powerful rocker "Keep On Going Back."
-By that stage, only Mann remained from the original line-up.
-The new members were Barry Roy (guitar, vocals), Roger Forward (guitar, vocals), Sperri Goupetta (bass) and Chris Riddell (drums).
-The Henchmen issued a final single on EMI/ Columbia in December 1968; a cover of Joe Tex's ''Baby I Need You / Come on Down to My Boat''.
-The Henchmen continued on for a few more years playing the Melbourne hotel circuit.
-Doug Osborne died in 2019.
+Their success earned them a spot supporting the Dave Clark Five, Cilla Black, and Freddie and The Dreamers on their Australian tours.
+However, their follow-up single, "Can't You Hear Me Callin'," didn’t match that success.
+In late 1965, guitarist Doug Osborne and vocalist Rick Diamond left the band, but the group stayed together long enough to sign with EMI and release the hard-hitting rocker "Keep On Going Back."
+By then, only Mann remained from the original lineup, joined by Barry Roy (guitar, vocals), Roger Forward (guitar, vocals), Sperri Goupetta (bass), and Chris Riddell (drums).
+In December 1968, The Henchmen released their final EMI/Columbia single, a cover of Joe Tex's "Baby I Need You / Come On Down to My Boat."
+They kept playing the Melbourne hotel circuit for a few more years.
+Doug Osborne passed away in 2019.

 Members